 Admission Requirements

-- A minimum grade point average (GPA) of 3.0 on a 4.0 scale from bachelor degree granting institution.
+- Evidence of a minimum grade point average (GPA) of 3.0 on a 4.0 scale from a bachelor’s degree granting institution.

-- Undergraduate courses in psychology that include experimental design, research methodology, and statistics are required, but we will consider applicants who were not undergraduate psychology majors.
-If admitted, non-majors may need to take extra courses to prepare for required courses.
+- Undergraduate coursework in psychology that includes experimental design, research methodology, and statistics.
+Applicants without a psychology major will be considered; if admitted, non-majors may need to take additional courses to prepare for required graduate coursework.

 Application Deadline